 Her legislation authorized the Committee on Public Health and Human Services to hold hearings examining the Philadelphia Department of Human Services’ scorecard on Community Umbrella Agencies or CUA agencies that provide services to children in the DHS system, after the scorecard revealed many of these agencies were operating below satisfaction.

-Councilmember Bass has sponsored groundbreaking legislation and initiatives on other fronts, including (1) requiring the City of Philadelphia to offer a tax credit to businesses that are harmed by significant infrastructure improvement projects, (2) recently introducing a bill to address nuisance businesses which she believes tear down neighborhoods and in some cases are predatory in nature, and (3) calling for an investigation into the lack of minority participation in the city’s building trades, by determining if the city should develop a local Mentor-Protégé Program, and others.
+She has sponsored groundbreaking legislation and initiatives on other fronts, from requiring the City of Philadelphia to offer a tax credit to businesses that are harmed by significant infrastructure improvement projects to calling for an investigation into the lack of minority participation in the city’s building trades.

 Councilmember Bass has experience working in the United States Congress and Pennsylvania State Senate.
 She has also worked on numerous campaigns, supporting progressive candidates from Presidents to local committee people.
-She has served as a delegate to the Democratic National Convention in 2000, 2004, 2008 and 2012, and has been a member of Democratic State Committee for more than 12 years.
-She has also been a local Democratic Committeewoman in the 22nd Ward since 1998.
+She served as a delegate to the Democratic National Convention in 2000, 2004, 2008 and 2012, and has been a member of Democratic State Committee for more than 12 years.
+She is a longtime Democratic Committeeperson who currently is Leader of the 22nd Ward.

-Beyond her political background, Bass has had extensive experience in the areas of economic development, banking, housing and civic engagement.
-Councilmember Bass is a life-long Philadelphian, having grown up in North Philadelphia, public school graduate, and recipient of a Bachelor’s degree from Temple University.
-She has resided in East Mount Airy for the past twenty-five years and is the proud mother of her eight year-old daughter.
+Beyond her political background, Bass has had extensive experience in the areas of economic development, banking, housing, and civic engagement.
+Councilmember Bass is a lifelong Philadelphian who grew up in North Philadelphia, graduated from its public schools, and earned a bachelor’s degree from Temple University.
+She has lived in East Mount Airy for more than three decades and is the proud mother of a teenage daughter